bbchallenge/bbchallenge/src/routes/method.md

 #### Time and space limits

 During the enumeration algorithm we need a criterion to stop simulating machines that have been running for too long and mark them as **undecided**.
-We use the conjectured value of BB(5) = 47,176,870 steps as cut-off time limit.
+We use the conjectured value of BB(5) = 47,176,870 steps as a cut-off time limit [[Aaronson, 2020]](https://www.scottaaronson.com/papers/bb.pdf) [[Marxen and Buntrock, 1990]](http://turbotm.de/~heiner/BB/mabu90.html#http://turbotm.de/~heiner/BB/mabu90.html).

 We introduce the idea of a space limit.
 Indeed the busy beaver value is traditionally concerned with time only.
 But we can also ask an analogous question about **space**: "what is the maximum number of memory cells that a 5-state machine can visit before halting?".